ghc/ghc/docs/users_guide/glasgow_exts.rst

--  The default declaration must mention only type *variables* on the left hand side, and the right hand side must mention only type variables bound on the left hand side.
-However, unlike the associated type family declaration itself, the type variables of the default instance are independent of those of the parent class.
+-  The default declaration must mention only type *variables* on the left hand side, and the right hand side must mention only type variables that are explicitly bound on the left hand side.
+This restriction is relaxed for *kind* variables, however, as the right hand side is allowed to mention kind variables that are implicitly bound on the left hand side.

+-  Unlike the associated type family declaration itself, the type variables of the default instance are independent of those of the parent class.

 Here are some examples:

 ::

-      class C a where
+      class C (a :: *) where
         type F1 a :: *
         type instance F1 a = [a]     -- OK
         type instance F1 a = a->a    -- BAD; only one default instance is allowed